rogerjdeangelis/utl-select-a-list-of-variables-with-common-prefix-and-suffix/README.md

 # utl-select-a-list-of-variables-with-common-prefix-and-suffix

     Select a list of variables with common prefix and suffix
-    Select a list of variables with common prefix and suffix

     Select variables that begin with S or s and end with 2020